Process

 Every design system I have built started the same way.
-Not with a component library, not with a Figma file, and not with a freshly scaffolded Webflow project.
+Not with a component library, not with a Figma file, and not with a freshly scaffolde project.
 It started with a question: what decisions are we making over and over again?
 That question is the foundation.
 Everything else is structure built on top of it.

 I have seen teams ship a hundred components in record time only to watch the system quietly collapse six months later.
 Inconsistencies multiply, spacing rules drift, and developers start rolling their own solutions because the library stopped feeling trustworthy.
 The problem is rarely effort.
 The problem is sequence.
 When you build components before you have established the principles they are meant to express, you are decorating a house with no walls.